Posted by Claire Gauthier 9577 Hits

 The event is of particular interest for:

-Test engineer, designer or test automation expert Engineer working in test specification, automation, DevOps and RPA Software developer or architect Project leader or manager in digital transformation Test tool or service provider Test and quality assurance analyst
+Test engineers, designers or test automation experts Engineers working in test specification, automation, DevOps and RPA Software developers or architects Project leaders or managers in digital transformation Test tool or service providers Test and quality assurance analysts Academics and researchers in testing

 Event type: Interoperability Events